 - Online shopping addictions

 If someone is truly desperate for money with no recourse – maxed out credit cards, bad credit and can’t qualify for loans, no savings, etc. – then one option is to help them out with stipulations.
 Most people immediately balk at the idea of attaching strings to monetary help for family and friends.
-But, sometimes it’s necessary to protect yourself from getting dragged down into financial despair.
+But, sometimes, it’s necessary to protect yourself from getting dragged down into financial despair.

 You could offer to co-sign a loan for them.
 But, this may be too risky if that person hasn’t been too good about paying back debts in the past.

-What About Lending Your Car?
+8. What About Lending Them Your Car?

 So, what happens when someone else gets into an accident with your car?
 Who’s responsible?
 As it turns out, the whole thing can get pretty messy.